Axway/amplify-central/content/en/docs/amplify_relnotes/20220523_ampc_agents_relnotes.md

 ## Versioning

-Current agent version are based on Amplify Agents SDK v1.1.24.
+Current agent versions are based on Amplify Agents SDK v1.1.24.
 To display version information in the agents, use command `agentName --version`.

 This version is compatible with: